albinsun/logsend/README.md

-syslogger
+logsend
 =========

-syslog sender extends logger shell command
+the stupid syslog sender